pasternak2048/yuriipasternak-luminote/README.md

 - Repeatable notification effects
 - Ambient Halo for persistent decorative edge lighting

+## Tested Devices

+Luminote has been tested on:

+- Samsung Galaxy S25
+- Google Pixel 6
+- Google Pixel 9a
+- Xiaomi 14T Pro

+The Halo outline correctly follows the physical display contour on all tested devices.

 ## Project Structure

 Luminote is built natively for Android using: